raphaelgoulart/yargspy/docs/serverapi.md

    */
   _id: string;
   /**
-   * Tells if the user has admin privileges
+   * Tells if the user has admin privileges.
    */
   admin: boolean;
 }